edgeimpulse/firmware-nordic-nrf52840dk-nrf5340dk/README.md

 # Edge Impulse firmware for nRF52840 DK / nRF5340 DK

 [Edge Impulse](https://www.edgeimpulse.com) enables developers to create the next generation of intelligent device solutions with embedded Machine Learning.
-This repository contains the Edge Impulse firmware for the Nordic Semiconductors nRF52840 DK / nRF5340 DK development boards, in combination with the ST IKS02A shield.
+This repository contains the Edge Impulse firmware for the Nordic Semiconductor nRF52840 DK / nRF5340 DK development boards, in combination with the ST IKS02A shield.
 This combination supports all Edge Impulse device features, including ingestion, remote management and inferencing.

 > **Note:** Do you just want to use this development board with Edge Impulse?
 No need to build this firmware.
 See the instructions for the [nRF52840 DK](https://docs.edgeimpulse.com/docs/nordic-semi-nrf52840-dk) and the [nRF5340 DK](https://docs.edgeimpulse.com/docs/nordic-semi-nrf5340-dk) for prebuilt images and instructions, or use the [data forwarder](https://docs.edgeimpulse.com/docs/cli-data-forwarder) to capture data from any sensor.